Your cookie preferences

 How to avoid gazumping

-Get a mortgage in principle
+1. Get a mortgage in principle

 This also has the benefit of speeding up your mortgage application when you decide to make an offer on a property, as the lender will already have the information needed to proceed.

-Be prepared and move quickly
+2. Be prepared and move quickly

-Get to know the sellers
+4. Get to know your sellers

-Consider a “lock out agreement”
+5. Consider a “lock out agreement”

 Both parties usually pay a deposit, which is returned when contracts are exchanged.
-If either party pulls out of the deal for any reason, including gazumping, the other will receive the both deposits back.
+If either party pulls out of the deal for any reason, including gazumping, the other will receive both deposits back.

-Home buyer protection insurance
+6. Home buyer protection insurance

-It’s sometimes referred to as gazumping insurance, but can also protect you for other issues, such as the seller deciding not to sell.
+Home buyer protection insurance is sometimes referred to as gazumping insurance, but can also protect you for other issues, such as the seller deciding not to sell.
 Usually the insurance is valid for between four and six months, depending on the policy, which should allow time for your mortgage application to be completed.

 What to do if you've been gazumped